Meghan Markle’s Friend, Makeup Artist Daniel Martin, Reveals The Duchess Is ‘Still The Same Person’

 Meanwhile, it’s been reported that Meghan doesn’t know who to trust as she settles down into her royal lifestyle.
 However, it looks like Daniel is one of the select few that Meghan still believes is a true friend.

-The notoriously loud and critical Markle family have painted a story that’s quite opposite of Daniel’s in the past months.
+The notoriously loud and critical Markle family has painted a story that’s quite opposite of Daniel’s in the past months.
 For example, Meghan’s half-brother Thomas Jr. made these shocking claims in mid-August, detailed Cosmopolitan.

 “They say blood is thicker than water, but perhaps the blue blood of the royals now runs through Meg’s veins.
 It’s heartbreaking to see how this has changed her and the devastation it has caused to my family.”